The Hall-Dawson CASA Program was formed in 1989 and was one of the first programs in Georgia.

-Today, our program functions with an Executive Director, 4 Volunteer Supervisors, 2 Staff Attorneys/Volunteer Supervisors, and one Program Coordinator.
+Today, our program functions with an Executive Director, 3 Volunteer Supervisors, 2 Staff Attorneys/Volunteer Supervisors, one Advocacy Director and one Program Coordinator.
 The office is constantly abuzz with activities.
 Our need for volunteers who are willing to invest in the lives of children always exceeds our roster of active CASA's.

 We are affiliated with National CASA and our state CASA Organization, Georgia CASA.
 CASA is endorsed by the US Department of Justice, the National Council of Juvenile Court Judges, National Bar Association, State Bar of Georgia, and the Supreme Court of Georgia Child Placement Projects.